aws-samples/ecs-deep-learning-workshop/README.md

 ![Jupyter Notebook - Create](images/new-jupyter-notebook.png)

-3\.Then, on the notebook copy and paste the code blocks on the [example](https://github.com/apache/incubator-mxnet/blob/master/docs/tutorials/python/predict_image.md) and click Run to execute each block as you paste it into the cell.
+3\.
+Then, on the notebook copy and paste the code blocks on the [tutorial](https://github.com/apache/incubator-mxnet/blob/master/docs/tutorials/python/predict_image.md) and click Run to execute each block as you paste it into the cell.
 The code loads and prepares the pre-trained model as well as provide methods to load images into the model to predict its classification.
 If you've never used Jupyter before, you're probably wonder how you know something is happening.
 Cells with code are denoted on the left with "In [n]" where n is simply a cell number.
 When you play a cell that requires processing time, the number will show an asterisk.

 See the following screenshot which illustrates the notebook and the play button which lets you run code on the cells as you paste it.